 The investment team is headed up Chief Investment Officer, Chris Metcalfe.
 Chris is supported by Investment Manager, Chris Rush, Senior Investment Analyst, Michael Heapy, Head of Systems, Rebecca Anscombe and Investment Analyst Support Jack Roberts.

-Following the Kingswood Group’s acquisition of IBOSS in January 2022, David Winckler, Senior Investment Analyst and Sam Buckingham, Investment Analyst, have been integrated into our Investment Team, expanding our research capabilities.
+Following the Kingswood Group’s acquisition of IBOSS in January 2022, Rupert Thompson, Chief Economist and David Winckler, Senior Investment Analyst have been integrated into our Investment Team, expanding our content and research capabilities.

 Whichever investment solution is chosen from our range, you can be assured that the same philosophy is found running throughout.
 They are also managed by the same experienced and trusted Investment Team, who are the hallmark of all IBOSS investment solutions.